castrguru/desktop/README.md

 ### https://castr.guru/studio

-Design.
-Create.
-Deploy Farcaster frames effortlessly with a lightweight application that runs directly on your Windows, macOS or Linux desktop.
+Build.
+Publish.
+Monetize Farcaster frames effortlessly with a lightweight application that runs directly on your Windows, macOS or Linux desktop.

 ## $HACKATHON: WEEK ONE